This document describes how to scale a cluster. You can scale a cluster in one of the following ways:

-- Currently, you can only add CVM instances in the same VPC.
+- Currently, you can only add CVMs in the same VPC.

-- If you add an existing node to the cluster, the OS of the CVM instance will be reinstalled.
+- If you choose to add an existing node to the cluster, the operating system of the CVM will be reinstalled according to you settings.

-- If you add an existing node to the cluster, the CVM instance will be migrated to the project set for the cluster.
+- If you choose to add an existing node to the cluster, the project of the CVM will be migrated to the project set for the cluster.

-For detailed directions, see Adding an Existing Node.
+For detailed directions, see Adding a Node > Adding an Existing Node.